mzrghorbani/tsp/README.md

 # Results:

-    If the visualisation option is not passed, a route.geojson will be created in the output_files/ directory.
+    * If the visualisation option is not passed, a route.geojson will be created in the output_files/ directory.
-    If the visualisation option is passed, a GIF image will be created in the results/ directory.
+    * If the visualisation option is passed, a GIF image will be created in the results/ directory.
+    * Display gif image with 'gifview -a results/tsp_animation.gif' or similar gif view utilities.